TedTschopp/tedt.org/_posts/blog-posts/2009-08-11-a-model-for-collaboration-tools.md

 The final property to look at is time.
 I will break up time into 4 separate categories.
 The first category is Real time.
 This type of collaboration leaves very little in terms of artifacts, however it is where most collaboration takes place.
 The second category is Queued.
 This type of collaboration is unique in that the artifacts are generally consumed by the recipient.
 Think email or voice mail, after you have heard a voice mail, you no longer need it.
 The third category is Long Term.
 These are artifacts that are needed longer than queued, however they are not static or permanent.
 The fourth as I have already mentioned is Static or permanent.
 The difference between the third and the fourth is that the third category has a sense of draft or work in progress where the fourth has a sense of artifact of record.

 Now that we have all our attributes on the table.
 Lets look at the model.

-In my next post I will detail out each of the boxes in the model, and start looking at how the model can be used.